rmarkello/abagen/docs/user_guide/expression.rst

 If you would like to force all regions to be assigned at least one sample you can set the ``missing`` parameter.
 This parameter accepts three options:
 ``None`` (default), ``"centroids"``, and ``"interpolate"``.
 By setting this parameter the workflow will go through the normal procedure as documented above and then, once all samples are matched, check for any empty regions and assign them expression values based on the specified method.

 When using the 'centroid' method the empty regions in the atlas will be assigned the expression values of the tissue sample falling closest to the centroid of that region.
+Note that this procedure is only performed when _all_ donors are missing data in a given region.
+In this case, a weighted average of the matched samples are taken across donors, where weights are calculated as the inverse distance between the tissue sample matched to the parcel centroid for each donor.

-When using the 'interpolate' method expression values will be interpolated in the empty regions by assigning every node in the region the expression of the nearest tissue sample.
+When using the 'interpolate' method, expression values will be interpolated in the empty regions by assigning every node in the region the expression of the nearest tissue sample.
 The weighted (inverse distance) average of the densely-interpolated map will be taken and used to represent parcellated expression values for the region.
+Note that, unlike in the centroid matching procedure described above, this interpolation is done independently for every donor, irrespective of whether other donors have tissue samples that fall within a given region.

-Thus, setting the ``missing`` parameter when calling :func:`abagen.get_expression_data` will return a dense matrix (at the expense of some anatomical precision):
+Thus, setting the ``missing`` parameter when calling :func:`abagen.get_expression_data` will **always** return a dense expression matrix (at the expense of some anatomical precision):

 .. insert figure demonstration matching of samples with ``missing`` parameter